Year 12 Science Summer School

 - have their own room in student accommodation

-- socialise with other Year 12 students and university Student Ambassadors
+- socialise with other Year 12 students and university Outreach Ambassadors

 - be able to make an informed decision about university